Frequently Asked Questions

 How old must my child be to apply for Cimarron?

-Students must be 4 years old by August 1, 2022 for entry into our Pre-K program and 5 years old by August 1, 2022 for entry into our Kindergarten program.
+Students must be 4 years old by August 1st for entry into our Preschool program and 5 years old by August 1st for entry into our Kindergarten program.

 How many students will be in my child’s class?

-Most classes are limited to 12 students.
-Some of our younger classes are limited to 10 students.
-Cimarron is highly individualized with low class sizes, allowing teachers to differentiate learning and meet all students at their level.
+Most classes are limited to 12-14 students, depending on our grade level.
+Our Cimarron is highly individualized with low class sizes, allowing teachers to differentiate learning and meet all students at their level.

 Where do I obtain my student’s books and materials?